fuegovic/Starguard/docs/installation.md

 - Run this command in the root directory of the project: `docker-compose up -d`
 - Wait for the bot to start and log in to your Discord server.
 You should see your bot online and ready to use.

+## Step 8: Advanced permissions
+- On your server, in `Server Settings`, in the `Integrations` tab, you can limit the bot usage to a specific channel and limit the bot commands to specific user(s)/role(s)

 🎉 Congratulations!
 You have successfully installed Discord Starguard on your server.
 You can now use slash commands to interact with it.